keu/docs/tutorials/astro-python-sdk.md

 ## Step 1: Set up your data stores

-To run the DAG, you first need to load some arbitrary data into S3 and create a destination for the data in Snowflake.
+For this example, you first need to load a file into S3 and create a destination for the data in Snowflake.
+In this case, the data has three example orders with distinct customers, purchase dates, and amounts.

 1. On your local machine create a file named `orders_data_header.csv` with the following data: